 - With nearly two decades of professional speaking experience from 1999, I frequently give speeches for various organizations, associations, conferences, and civic groups on effective decision-making, emotional and social intelligence, and other topics.
 My speaking expertise draws not simply on my extensive experience, but also on my in-depth graduate school education in adult learning techniques.
 My presentations thus connect my content matter with the audience’s knowledge and life experience, encourage self-directed and peer-to-peer collaborative learning, and make the topic highly relevant and practical.
-I am a member of the National Speakers Association, to access my profile click here, and for my Speaker One Sheet, click on this link.
+I am a member of the National Speakers Association, and you can access my profile the at this link.
+For for my Speaker One Sheet, click on this link.